Join the Friends of the Goffstown Rail Trail or renew online!

 Your contribution is tax deductible.
 See our membership page for details.

-The next Friends of the Goffstown Rail Trail meeting will be Tuesday August 26th, 7:00 pm at the Parks & Rec Center on Mast Road (map).
+The next Friends of the Goffstown Rail Trail will be Tuesday September 22nd, 7:00 pm at the Parks & Rec Center on Mast Road (map).

 The Friends of The Goffstown Rail Trail is an organization of energetic, dedicated citizens volunteering to participate in the promotion, design, development, and maintenance of this resource.
 Everyone is welcome to contribute to this project.